theo-armour/2025/blog/2025-05-24-Ten-Questions-for-Drew.md

 * https://en.wikipedia.org/wiki/Google_Forms
 * https://en.wikipedia.org/wiki/Gamification

-Fingers crossed: Today's post [AI:] will be the start of a new series of posts that will help Drew to create a checklist or quiz or game that will help prospects self-select.
+Fingers crossed: Today's post <ai> will be the start of a new series of posts that will help Drew to create a checklist or quiz or game that will help prospects self-select.</ai>